T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Display or hide the button `new`, `delete`, `close`, `save`.

 * *new*: Creates a new record.
 If the form needs any special parameter via SIP or Client (=browser), hide this 'new' button - the necessary parameter are not provided.
-* *delete*: This either deletes the current record only, or (if defined via action *FormElement* 'before Delete' ) any specified subrecords.
+* *delete*: This either deletes the current record only, or (if defined via action *FormElement* 'beforeDelete' ) any specified subrecords.
 * *close*: Close the current form.
 If there are changes, a popup opens and ask to save / close / cancel.
 The last page from the history will be shown.
 * *save*: Save the form.